Future-Technology-Game/Muscle-Survivors/privacy_policy.md

 ## 1. Introduction

-Welcome to Muscle Survivors, an exercise program designed to help you improve your fitness using AI technology.
+Muscle Survivors is an exercise game designed to help you improve your fitness using AI technology.
 This Privacy Policy explains how Muscle Survivors, developed by an individual residing in Germany, collects, uses, and protects your information.
 By using the Muscle Survivors app, you agree to the terms of this Privacy Policy.

 ## 2. Information We Collect